Whether you come to Johns Hopkins for professional advancement or personal enrichment, you are embarking on a journey to reach a new level.

 For help applying the four factors of Fair Use, refer to this Copyright Flow Chart resource.
 Additionally, see the library’s Copyright Guide for more information about copyright considerations for online courses.

 If international students are registered for your course, it will be helpful to know that they may have a different experience accessing some course content.
-For example, learners in China can access Blackboard, but they are unable to use VPNs and websites such as Google, YouTube, and most social media platforms.
+For example, learners in China can access Canvas, but they are unable to use VPNs and websites such as Google, YouTube, and most social media platforms.
 You may need to work with international students on an individual basis to ensure that they can access all course content.